gethomepage/homepage/docs/widgets/services/calendar.md

       url: https://domain.url/with/link/to.ics # URL with calendar events
       name: My Events # required - name for these calendar events
       color: zinc # optional - defaults to pre-defined color for the service (zinc for ical)
+      timezone: America/Los_Angeles # optional - force timezone for events (if it's the same - no change, if missing or different in ical - will be converted to this timezone)
       params: # optional - additional params for the service
         showName: true # optional - show name before event title in event line - defaults to false
 ```